 Despite the ambitious targets, Dubai won't become cashless overnight.

 Notes and coins remain legal tender in the UAE, and most businesses will still accept cash during the transition period.
-Small shops, taxis, and independent vendors may continue to rely on cash payments, especially in older districts.
+Small shops, independent vendors, and some taxis — particularly in older districts — may continue to rely on physical currency.

 So if you arrive with dirhams in your wallet, you won't be stuck — at least not yet.

-Dubai’s two major airlines, Emirates and flydubai, are playing a key role in helping tourists adapt.
+Dubai's two major airlines, Emirates and flydubai, are playing a key role in helping tourists adapt before they land.

-The airlines are working with Dubai Finance on initiatives that:
+The airlines have signed Memorandums of Understanding with Dubai Finance on initiatives that:

 The Bottom Line

-Dubai’s cashless future is designed to make payments faster, safer, and more efficient, but for tourists, preparation is key.
-Having the right cards, understanding fees, and knowing how tipping works will help ensure a smooth trip.
+Dubai's cashless future is designed to make payments faster, safer, and more efficient — but for tourists, preparation is key.
+Having the right cards, understanding fees, and knowing how tipping works will help ensure a smooth, cost-effective trip.